DÀO 道

 JĪNG 經

-Daoist classics or scriptures, the second of the Three Treasures, are sacred texts.
-Daoist scriptures hold an esteemed position in the Daoist tradition.
+Scriptures, the second of the Three Treasures, are Daoist sacred texts.
+Daoist scriptures hold a revered position in the Daoist tradition.
 Considered manifestations of the Dao, they represent an authentic source of Daoist views inspired by spirit and contemplation.
 A true jīng in Daoism is marked by a talismanic quality—words imbued with rarefied energy and spiritual insight.
 These sacred texts further life and subtle connection.

 Texts >